amangupta1992/smart-scheduler-android/README.md

     Job job = builder.build();
 ```

 * Each job has a unique ID.
 This ID helps to identify the job later to update requirements or to cancel the job.
-In case this unique ID is not specified in the `Job` object, one will be auto*generated using `Job.generateJobID()` method.
+In case this unique ID is not specified in the `Job` object, one will be auto-generated using `Job.generateJobID()` method.

 * Once a `Job` object has been created with the relevant parameters, you can add this job using `SmartScheduler` class.